thruthesky/centerx/README.v2.md

 ## Banner display

-- Get all the banners at once on app booting.
-It is not expected that there will be more than 10,000 active banners.
+- Get all the banners on app booting.
+  - Get minimum data from backend.
+  - Most of case, active banners will be less than 1,000.
     If there is less than 1,000 banners, then it is a good way to collect all the banners with minimum json data like banner place, image url and click url only.

 - When advertisement banner is being display(when the user clicked the banner), the post author's information should not be shown, nor the post title, dates, etc. And the banner image must not being shown.
   So, there must a special design(view page) for advertisement.